Understanding

 • Insomnia

-Although considered safe in the past, the users of benzodiazepines often became addicted.
-In addition to becoming addicted, some of the users overdosed.
-Although effective when used for the short-term for a maximum of four weeks, the drug can cause cognitive impairment, behavioral issues and aggression.
-In some cases, the result is an increase in both panic and agitation.
-The risk of suicide increases with the use of benzodiazepines.
-Long-term use is considered controversial due to:
+Although considered safe in the past, benzodiazepines users became addicted.
+In addition to becoming addicted some users overdosed.
+Effective for short term use for up to 4 weeks the drug can cause cognitive impairment, behavioral issues and aggression.
+In some cases it can increase panic and agitation.
+Suicide risk increases with benzodiazepines.
+Long term use is controversial because:

 • Physical dependence